-Built in 1966, by Equitable Equipment Company of Madisonville, Louisiana (hull #1428) as the tug New Haven for Red Star Towing of New York, New York.
+Built in 1966, by the Equitable Equipment Company of Madisonville, Louisiana (hull #1428) as the New Haven for the Red Star Towing Company Incorporated of New York, New York.

-Red Star Towing was later acquired by Amerada Hess (Hess Corporation) of New York, New York.
+In 1977, the Red Star Towing Company was acquired by the Hess Oil Corporation of New York, New York.
+To form the Spentonbush-Red Star Companies of Brooklyn, New York.
 Where the tug retained her name.

-Amerada Hess was eventually acquired by Leevac Marine of Jennings, Louisiana.
+In 2001, the Hess Oil Corporation's fleet was acquired by Leevac Marine Incorporated of Jennings, Louisiana.
 Where the tug was renamed as the Stapleton Service.

-In 1997, Leevac Marine merged with Hornbeck Offshore Services of Covington, Louisiana to form Hornbeck Offshore Transportation.
+In 2002, Leevac Marine Incorporated merged with Hornbeck Offshore Services of Covington, Louisiana.
+The two companies formed Hornbeck Offshore Transportation Services of New Orleans, Louisiana.
 Where the tug retained her name.

-In 2009, she was chartered (with the option to buy) to Miller's Launch of Staten Island, New York where she was renamed as the Freddie K. Miller.
-In 2011, the tug was outright acquired by Miller's Launch.
+In 2009, the tug was chartered by Miller's Tug and Launch Incorporated of Staten Island, New York.
+Where she was renamed as the Freddie K. Miller.

 In 2011, she was acquired by Miller's Tug and Launch Incorporated.
 And, the tug retained her name